 - EC 1.
 A clear written statement of your personal commitment to upholding and supporting the Integrated Ethos of Ulidia Integrated College as defined on your application form - EC 2.
-A qualified teacher holding a degree (2:2 or above) in an ICT related honours degree - EC 3.
-Experience of teaching ICT to at least GCSE level in a mainstream (Teaching Practice Acceptable) - EC 4.
-Willingness to professionally learn, coach others and be coachable preference)
+A qualified teacher holding a relevant honours degree (minimum 2.2) (Equivalency as determined by Governors - EC 3.
+Hold an A Level in English at Grade C or above - EC 4.
+Willingness to professionally learn, coach others and be coachable

-Desirable Criteria(not in order of
+Desirable Criteria(not in order of preference)

 - DC 1.
-Experience of teaching ICT to at least GCSE level in a mainstream setting for at least 1 full academic year - DC 2.
+Experience of teaching Performing Arts/Drama or Music in a mainstream setting (Teaching Practice acceptable) - DC 2.
 Provide evidence of commitment to, qualifications and/or significant contribution to the extracurricular work within a school such as Sport / Drama /Music/Eco Schools/Young Enterprise/Duke of Edinburgh Award Scheme etc. (Not after school revision classes etc.) - DC 3.
-Experience of teaching ICT to at least A2 level in a mainstream setting for at least 1 full academic year
+To play an instrument (Preferably Piano or Voice) to a standard equivalent to grade 6 or above - DC 4.
+To have personal experience of live performance at a significant level (acting, directing, performing etc.)

-(a) Essential Knowledge and Skills
+a) Essential Knowledge and Skills